owm111/hackneyed-x11-cursors/README.md

 and results would be suboptimal.

 `make pack` will drop you a tarball with the full theme, including the left-handed one.
 If you want either the left- or the right-handed theme, use the targets `ldist` or `dist`, respectively.
-I had absolutely no feedback on the left-handed theme, so I happily assume I have done god's work.

 Other useful targets: `all`, `theme` and `theme.left`.
 These only generate the cursor files without packing them.

+If you don't feel like building it from source, grab the tarball from [xfce-look.org]("http://xfce-look.org/content/show.php/Hackneyed?content=165283").

+Hackneyed's build system is simply a collection of shell scripts and a Makefile.
+It wasn't hard to write, and it shouldn't be hard to understand.

 License
 -------